rpgreview/papersandpaychecks/pnp.md

 **Dexterity**: Dexterity represents fine manipulation, reflexes, flexibility, balance, and hand-eye coordination.
 It is used in a significant number of physical skills, and is also fairly common in direct characteristic tests.
 A character receives one standard action at 5 points or less of Dexterity, two from 6 to 15, three from 16 to 25 etc.

-**Consitution**: Constitution represents the character's physical health, energy, and resilience to sickness.
+**Constitution**: Constitution represents the character's physical health, energy, and resilience to sickness.
 Constitution does contribute to a few secondary characteristics and skills, however most resolution tests being based directly on tests against the characteristic itself, or gradual effects over time (e.g., aging).
 As mentioned under Strength, the average of a character's Strength and Constitution represents a character's Size and body shape as a secondary characteristic.

 **Charisma**: Charisma is a combination personality, popularity, appearance, and social status.
 Charisma modifiers are used in a large variety of social skills, as well as tests for loyalty of friends and associates.
 It does not, however, contribute significantly to secondary skills.